TkDevk/randomTricks/README.md

 # randomTricks
-Things that i like it from the WWW
+Things that i like from the WWW